top of page

 CHRONIC KIDNEY DISEASE

 Chronic kidney disease (CKD) is a long-term condition where the kidneys don't work as well as they should.
 More than 800 million people worldwide and 35 million people in the United States are living with CKD as of 2021.
-In other words, more than 1 in 8 of adults worldwide are likely to have CKD.
+In other words, more than 1 in 8 adults worldwide are likely to have CKD.
 Whereas renin-angiotensin system (RAS) inhibitors are commonly used for the treatment of CKD, they have limited efficacy in slowing down the progression of CKD, leaving great unmet meidcal need.

 Mechanism of action